Now located at: 11629 Northland Dr. NE Ste. 101 Rockford, MI 49341

 3. Antioxidants.
 To repair damage from the inside out, add potent antioxidants to your diet.
 These powerful nutrients help to both protect the skin and heal it from sun damage.
 Foods high in Vitamin C are especially healing for the skin.
 Examples include papayas, bell peppers, strawberries, broccoli, and pineapple.
 Add these to your salads, fresh smoothies, or eat them raw.

 To learn more about other ways to support your summer skin naturally, reach out to a local holistic health professional.
 They will have more healthy options including lifestyle support to help keep your skin beautiful all year around.
-If you are interested in finding out if naturopathic medicine is a good option for your skin health, you can schedule a free 15 minute consultation with Dr. Blandford to learn more.
+If you are interested in finding out if naturopathic medicine is a good option for your skin health, you can schedule a 15 minute Discovery Visit with Dr. Blandford to learn more.

 Resources: